cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/how-it-works.md

 # How it works

-For each incoming request, Cloudflare evaluates all URL Redirects of each Mass Redirect List that is enabled by a Mass Redirect Rule.
+For each incoming request, Cloudflare evaluates all URL Redirects of each Bulk Redirect List that is enabled by a Bulk Redirect Rule.

 If there is a match for a URL Redirect according to the URL matching algorithm, the redirect action is performed immediately, according to the URL Redirect configuration parameters.
 Cloudflare performs no further processing once a redirect action has been executed.